thephpleague/fractal/README.md

 ## Goals

-* Create a "barrier" between source data and output, so schema changes do not effect users
+* Create a "barrier" between source data and output, so schema changes do not affect users
 * Systematic type-casting of data, to avoid foreach()ing through and (bool)ing everything
 * Embed (or nest) relationships for complex data structures
 * Support the pagination of data results, for small and large data sets alike